 This Monitoring and Reporting Program (MRP) is required pursuant to Water Code section 13267, which authorizes the California Regional Water Quality Control Board, Colorado River Basin Region (Colorado River Basin Water Board) to require preparation and submittal of technical and monitoring reports.
-This MRP includes requirements the Coachella Valley Irrigated Lands Coalition, a third-party representative entity assisting individual Irrigated Agricultural Lands operators and owners that are members of the Coalition Group and enrolled under the General Waste Discharge Requirements for Discharges of Waste from Irrigated Agricultural Lands for Discharges that Are Members of a Coalition Group in the Coachella Valley, Order R7-2020-0026 (Order).
-It also contains monitoring and reporting requirements of this MRP are necessary to monitor Member compliance with the provisions of the Order and determine whether state waters receiving discharges from Members are meeting water quality objectives.
+This MRP includes requirements for the Imperial Irrigation District-Imperial County Farm Bureau Coalition (IID-ICFB Coalition), a third-party representative entity assisting individual Irrigated Agricultural Lands operators and owners that are members of the Coalition Group and enrolled under the General Waste Discharge Requirements for Discharges of Waste from Irrigated Agricultural Lands for Dischargers that Are Members of a Coalition Group in the Imperial Valley, Order R7-2021-0050 (Order).
+It also contains monitoring and reporting requirements for Members with respect to on-farm drinking water well testing.
+The requirements of this MRP are necessary to monitor Member compliance with the provisions of the Order and determine whether state waters receiving discharges from Members are meeting water quality objectives.

-This MRP establishes specific surface water and groundwater monitoring, reporting, and electronic data deliverable requirements for the CVIL Coalition.
+This MRP establishes specific surface water and groundwater monitoring, reporting, and electronic data deliverable requirements for the IID-ICFB Coalition.
 Due to the variable nature of Irrigated Agricultural Lands operations, monitoring requirements for surface waters and groundwaters will be periodically reassessed to determine if changes should be made to better represent Irrigated Agricultural Lands discharges to state waters.
 The monitoring schedule will also be periodically reassessed so that constituents are monitored during application and/or release timeframes, when constituents of concern are most likely to affect water quality.
-The CVIL Coalition must not implement any changes to this MRP unless the Colorado River Basin Water Board or its Executive Officer issues a revised MRP.
+The IID-ICFB Coalition must not implement any changes to this MRP unless the Colorado River Basin Water Board or its Executive Officer issues a revised MRP.